top of page

 image of a book cover titles "Panama Canal Cruising, 21 reasons for cruising there, 3 types of canal transits, 27 planning tips

-There are 142 cruises to the Panama Canal in 2025!
+There are roughly 100 cruises each year to the Panama Canal!

 You and your interests, budget, available time, needs and even wish list dreams will dictate what sailing is THE BEST CHOICE FOR YOU.